kprussing/website/_posts/2015-11-28-computational-physics.markdown

 that you can use to reduce the error, but they use fancy array slicing which I am avoiding.

+### Problem 2

+Not much to see here, unless you didn't do problem 1.
+Then it's the exact same as above but with an opposite sign.
+The accuracy is better, but I suspect that is due to a nice multiple of 10.

+### Problem 3

+Now we get to something non-trivial.

 References
 ----------